jay-jay/4D-Mandrill/README.md

 ```

 ####Roadmap
-- multiple "to" recipients in single REST request
+- multiple "to" recipients in a single REST request
 - multiple attachments
 - merge functionality (dynamic data in a Mandrill template)
+- schedule when to send email (good for marketing)